jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

   the terminal shows green again

-* It looks like there is a duplication of the assertRaises_ but it is not, even though the test is green when I remove the second one
+* It looks like this is a duplication of the assertRaises_ but it is not, even though the test is green when I remove the second one

   .. code-block:: python
+    :emphasize-lines:

     def test_catching_index_error_in_tests(self):
         a_list = [1, 2, 3, 'n']